 This post may contain affiliate links through which we are paid a small commission, but your cost does not change.
 Thank you!

 Welcome back to The 12 Days of Homeschool!
 We still have 10 more days of freebies, awesome resources and giveaways!
 Speaking of giveaways, our TruthQuest History Guide Giveaway is running for two more days.
-This is our absolute favorite history curriculum and will work perfectly with our FREE World History Timeline.
+This is our absolute favorite history curriculum and will work perfectly with our World History Timeline.
 Be sure to enter before you leave!

 During my 10+ years of homeschooling, I have tried many different styles of history lapbooks, unit studies and timelines, most of which were abandoned at some point in the course of each school year because they were just too much.
 Too much cutting.
 Too much gluing.
 Too much journaling.
 Too much trying to make sure the timeline figure was matched exactly with the timeline date and getting frustrated when our history book date didn't match the date on our timeline.
 Too much everything!
 We like to keep things simple here.
 Simple for busy mamas and simple for the kiddos.

 That's why, last year, I decided to create a simple "scrapbook"-style timeline notebook for my kids to use and we. loved. it.
 Instead of an actual timeline with specific dates, each 1-2 page spread encompasses a span of history that my children can fill with pictures, sketches, quotes, speeches or anything else that interests them from our history studies.
 Basically, I decided to approach our history studies the same way I approach art or nature journaling: I told the kids to make them their own.
 There were no requirements, other than 1.
 They had to do them 2.
 They had to be an accurate record of what they had learned.